Patrick Brown, MA'12, PhD'19

 Patrick Brown, a newly minted PhD in history, did not grow up speaking a foreign language.
 But his wish to pursue his deep interest in Russian history made him realize that to fully immerse himself in this topic, he would have to master the language of the country.

 The university where Brown did his undergraduate studies did not offer a Russian language program, so he started to study the language on his own, using flashcards to memorize vocabulary words and "following around and sort of stalking" the professors who might be able to help him.
 This improvised learning approach did not allow him to advance significantly because he lacked the practice, necessary for the acquisition of vocabulary, pronunciation and grammar, including notoriously difficult case endings for nouns and adjectives.

-In order to fill in the gaps and develop his functional ability in the Russian language, Brown attended the Kathryn Davis School of Russian at Middlebury College, a highly intensive immersion program where students take a pledge not to speak English.
-He then bolstered his proficiency level by studying Russian at Brandeis, while simultaneously doing his graduate course work in the department of history.
+To fill the gaps and develop his functional ability in Russian, Brown attended the Kathryn Davis School of Russian at Middlebury College, a highly intensive immersion program where students take a pledge not to speak English.
+He then bolstered his proficiency level by studying Russian at Brandeis while simultaneously doing his graduate course work in the History department.

 Moreover, Brown spent a year as a Fulbright scholar in Moscow and Nizhny Novgorod (a major city on the Volga river), researching the history of Russia's working class in the Russian state archives.
 This experience helped him strengthen and solidify the language skills that he now uses daily when reading materials and archival documents for his dissertation.
 All in all, Brown has been studying Russian for a decade.